codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 * All runtimes: Created in `resources/all-runtimes-all-clusters/`
 * Selected runtimes: Created in `resources/runtimes/<runtime-name>/`

-### Use Jira integration in pipelines
+### Using Jira integration in pipelines

+The usage is slightly different for an external CI versus Codefresh-native pipelines, but in both cases you can replace explicit Jira credentials with just the name of the Jira integration to use.
+Codefresh uses the Secret Key stored in the runtime cluster to securely access Jira and retrieve the information.

-For pipelines based on GitHub Actions, configure the Jira integration in Codefresh, and then connect your GitHub Action to Codefresh, as described in [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).
+* For pipelines based on GitHub Actions:
+  Configure the Jira integration in Codefresh, and then connect your GitHub Action to Codefresh, as described in [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).

-For Codefresh-native pipelines, do the following:
+* For Codefresh-native pipelines:

-1. Add `docker run --env-file=cf_env quay.io/codefresh/codefresh-report-image:$VERSION` to your pipeline.
-1. Add the required Jira fields:
+  If you are using the [Codefresh Jira image enrichment template](https://github.com/codefresh-io/argo-hub/blob/main/workflows/codefresh-csdp/versions/1.0.0/docs/image-enricher-jira-info.md) in your pipeline:
-  * `CF_JIRA_INTEGRATION` is the name of the Jira integration you added in Codefresh.
+  Replace: `JIRA_HOST_URL`, `JIRA_API_TOKEN_SECRET`, `JIRA_API_TOKEN_SECRET_KEY` and `IRA_EMAIL_SECRET_KEY` with `CF_JIRA_INTEGRATION` and the name of the integration added in Codefresh as the value.
 For example, `jira`.
-  * `CF_JIRA_PROJECT_PREFIX` is the name of the project prefix, for example `CR`
-  * `CF_JIRA_MESSAGE` is the Jira issue that was fixed or implemented.

 ### What to read next